pipelight/doc.pipelight/introduction/write_pipeline.md

 ## Pipelines in configuration languages

-Configuration languages have proven to be great to define small and unflexible pipelines.
+Configuration languages have proven to be great to define small pipelines in a blink.

-Those pipelines can replace the simplest bash scripts.
+Those pipelines can replace the simplest bash scripts for atomic (small) and repetitive tasks.

 ### Toml